-Fiber plays a crucial role in a healthy diet by aiding digestion, regulating bowel movements, and promoting overall gut health.
+Dietary Fibre plays a crucial role in a healthy diet by aiding digestion, regulating bowel movements, and promoting overall gut health.
 It also helps lower cholesterol levels, control blood sugar levels, and may even aid in weight management by promoting feelings of fullness.
-Including a variety of fiber-rich foods like fruits, vegetables, whole grains, and legumes is important for maintaining optimal health.
+Including a variety of fibre-rich foods like fruits, vegetables, whole grains, and legumes is important for maintaining optimal health.

-Dietary fiber, often simply called fiber, refers to the indigestible parts of plant foods.
+Dietary fibre, often simply called fibre, refers to the indigestible parts of plant foods.
 It’s a type of carbohydrate that the body can’t break down into sugar molecules for energy.
 Instead, it passes relatively intact through your stomach, small intestine, and colon and out of your body.
-There are two main types of dietary fiber: soluble fiber, which dissolves in water and can help lower blood cholesterol and glucose levels, and insoluble fiber, which doesn’t dissolve in water and helps move material through your digestive system.
+There are two main types of dietary fibre: soluble fibre, which dissolves in water and can help lower blood cholesterol and glucose levels, and insoluble fibre, which doesn’t dissolve in water and helps move material through your digestive system.
 Both types are important for maintaining good health.

 Types of dietary fibre

-Dietary fiber can be classified into two main types: soluble fiber and insoluble fiber.
+Dietary fibre can be classified into two main types: soluble fibre and insoluble fibre.

 Soluble Fiber:

-Soluble fiber dissolves in water to form a gel-like substance in the digestive tract.
+Soluble fibre dissolves in water to form a gel-like substance in the digestive tract.

 Sources include oats, barley, legumes, fruits (such as apples, oranges, and berries), and vegetables (such as carrots and Brussels sprouts).